Chicago Product Liability Lawyers

 A product liability suit can be filed against those who are responsible for introducing a dangerous product into the marketplace, including the manufacturer, the marketer, and independent firms who were hired to test the safety of a product.

 There are three basic types of product liability cases for defective products that can involve:

-- Design defects: If a product’s original design is flawed, an entire line of products can be dangerous and cause potential harm to consumers.
-If a product designer fails to add necessary safety features or makes an oversight that causes injury, that person should be held accountable.
+- Design defects: If a product’s original design is flawed, an entire line of consumer products can be dangerous and cause potential harm to consumers.
+If a product designer fails to add necessary safety features or makes an oversight that causes injury, that person should be held accountable under strict liability regulations.

 - Manufacturing defects: This defect typically occurs when a product is designed properly, but there is some type of negligence during the manufacturing stage that leads to an unsafe product.
-If a manufacturer used cheap parts to save money and the product (such as a seatbelt) fails to work properly and you are hurt, the manufacturer should be held responsible.
+If a product manufacturer used cheap parts to save money and the product fails to work properly, consumers can be left susceptible to severe injuries and even death.
 Some of these defects are the result of cutting corners, while others may be honest mistakes that occur in the production process.
 Regardless, manufacturers, distributors, and more can be held liable.

 - Failure to warn, insufficient warnings, or defective instructions: When a product does not contain the appropriate warning labels, it could result in serious injury.
-For example, if the side effects associated with a certain medication are not included or the danger of mixing one pharmaceutical with another is left off the packaging, the result could be tragic.
+For example, if the active ingredients associated with a certain medication are left off the packaging, the result could be tragic.
 Users could suffer a significant allergic reaction or require significant medical care.
 In some cases, wrongful death is even possible.
 If an insufficient warning prevented you from using the product in a safe manner, the person or entity responsible should be held liable for your injuries.
 Sometimes, unclear instructions can also make a product dangerous when a reasonable interpretation of instructions leads to the product being used in an unsafe manner.

 Schedule a Free Case Evaluation Today